vdm285/listolista/sandbox_README.txt

 Limitations (The "Catch")

 Privacy: The topic is public.
-Anyone can listen.
-(Solved in Prod by using random UUIDs).
+Anyone can listen if they guess the ID.

 Persistence: The broker does not store data long-term.
 It is for live sync only.

 Reliability: Free brokers can have rate limits.

-Next Step

-Integrate this MQTT logic into the main ListoLista app to enable "Live Co-working" that actually works on mobile data.
+How to Test

+Open sandbox.html.

+Copy the URL (ensure it has the #sandbox_... part).

+Send to another device.

+Type in Box A. It should appear on the other device.